I beg to move,

 One way to enhance esteem for prison officers would be to make better use of them in other roles, such as in the provision of education and healthcare to prisoners.
 An inmate is more likely to respect a prison officer if they know that that officer is helping them in some way.
 That is simply human nature.

 I am not expecting—surprise, surprise—the Minister to wave a magic wand and to deliver immediately all the measures that I have suggested.
-However, it would be nice if, in his response, he could at least acknowledge the important role of prison officers and pledge to start some of the reforms needed to make their working conditions better.
+However, it would be nice if he at least acknowledged the important role of prison officers and pledged to start some of the reforms needed to make their working conditions better.

 It is a great pleasure to serve under your chairmanship, Sir Henry.